Safe and Respectful Sexual Health Care in WA

 “I’d like to know if I can start PrEP.”

-PrEP is for everyone, including heterosexual people, and CaLD communities.
+PrEP is for everyone, including heterosexual people, and people from diverse backgrounds.
 If your doctor doesn’t know about it, you can find another doctor who does.

 🔗 Learn more about PrEP (WAAC)